hpsaturn/canairio-docs/pages/en/canairio_ikea_vindstyrka.md

 Install CanAirIO firmware on the ESP32.
 For that:

-- Go to https://canair.io/installer.html and use the web installer to flash the firmware to your the ESP32.
+- Go to [CanAirIO installer](https://canair.io/installer.html) and use the web installer to flash the firmware to your the ESP32.
 Select flavor ESP32C3 SEEDX listed under 'Special Versions'.
 Be sure to use a desktop version of Google Chrome or Edge.

 - Once the install has finished select on the 'Device Dashboard' select Logs & Console.
 Hit enter twice and your should see CanAirIO: $  this is the CLI interface.